yeozhenhao/inspirationalbot/README.md

 - Technically, the bot is stored 24/7 for free in a Google Sheet on Google Drive, using Webhook to retrieve any updates from the Telegram bot.
 Talk about free real estate!
   - To turn a Google Sheet into a smart Sheet that can run the main bot / run a Database-cum-API, you will need the magic of Google Apps Script (you may access it under the *Extensions* tab)

+- That goes without saying that you will definitely need to key in the jokes & quotes into the Google Sheets database-cum-API, and also upload the memes onto your Google Drive.

 #### About this project
 Made a bot for NUS Medical Club (aka MedNurse Club) for Nursing &amp; Medical students to get jokes, quotes and submit their memes!